 ED II Timeline (fewer schools, December 2018 list): Application in January | Decision in February

-Early Action (EA) is a NON-binding process.
-Generally, you may apply to multiple colleges through EA (some schools only allow single-choice EA), and you can apply to other schools via regular decision.
-EA allows you to compare financial aid packages and other criteria, giving you more time to find your best-fit college at the right price.
-Most EA schools will notify you of admission in December, but you may wait until May 1 before choosing.
+Unlike early decision, early action is a non-binding process.
+Generally, you may apply to multiple colleges through early action (some schools only allow single-choice early action), and you can apply to other schools via regular decision.
+Early action allows you to compare financial aid packages and other criteria, giving you more time to find your best-fit college at the right price.
+Most early action schools will notify you of admission in December, but you may wait until May 1 before choosing.

 Usual EA Timeline: Application before November 1 | Decision in December/January/February | Deposit by May 1

 Should I apply early decision or early action?

 Potential Benefits of Early Decision and Early Action

 The primary benefit of applying early is the likelihood to improve your chance of admission.
 Early acceptance rates are typically 10-50% higher.
 However this varies based on the school.
 Do your research and ask each school’s admission office how standards differ between early and regular admission.
 An additional benefit is that it can reduce stress, time, and expense spent on applications.
 By making your decision early, you can enjoy your senior year without the stress of completing your applications.

 Potential Drawbacks of Early Decision and Early Action

 Since early decision is binding, applicants cannot compare multiple colleges with multiple prices.
 If significant financial aid is critical, applying early decision is a little risky, because there will only be one offer.
 However, if the ultimate net price is truly unsustainable for the family, colleges are usually generous about releasing the applicant.